userfrosting/learn/pages/15.services/02.default-services/docs.md

 Constructs the `ClassMapper` object (namespace `UserFrosting\Sprinkle\Core\Util\ClassMapper`), which provides dynamic class mapping in your controllers and classes.
 See [Advanced Dev Features](/advanced/class-mapper) for more information on dynamic class mapping.

+### cli

+The CLI service return a boolean value.
+True means the APP is in CLI mode, either in a test of Bakery command.

 ### config

 Constructs a `Repository` object (namespace `UserFrosting\Support\Repository\Repository`), which [processes and provides a merged repository for the configuration files](/configuration/config-files) across all loaded Sprinkles.
 Additionally, it imports the [Dotenv](https://github.com/vlucas/phpdotenv) to allow automagically loading environment variables from `.env` file.